dimsumthinking/TurtlePlayground/README.md

 * Make the turtle move by typing in "forward()".
 Make the turtle turn by typing in "right()".
 * Create routines and your own functions.
 * I've removed the custom operators for forward and back.
 They were cute and fun but not good pedagogy.
 You can add them back.
+* To see the colors, change to CosmicTurtle() in WhichTurtle

 I am working on a book that will serve as a tutorial using this playground.
 It will be available soon.

 This project is presented without any sort of warranty - use at your own risk.